jb55/lnsocket/README.md

 ### WASM/JS/Web

+Building manually:

+    $ make js

+This will build `lnsocket.js` and `lnsocket.wasm` in `target/js` so that you can connect to the lightning network from your browser via websockets.

 There are packaged versions of the js build under [dist/js](dist/js)

 If you are in a web environment that supports npm modules, you can import